|Academic Date||Program Runs Even Numbered Years –|

-Students earn three credits.
-Participants will be enrolled in AFNR 2191: International Agriculture and Natural Resources (humanities; graded A/F).
+Students earn three credits of AFNR 2191: International Agriculture and Natural Resources (humanities; graded A/F).
 Students should work with their advisors to determine how these credits will count toward their individual graduation plans.

 Please be aware that there will be at least four mandatory orientation meetings prior to departure.
 Most of these meetings will occur in April.
 Dates and times for the meetings will be available shortly after the confirmed program participant list is finalized, generally around mid-March.
 Participants will be notified of the meeting details via email.

 |Intl Center Fees:||$245|